edose/Photometry-R/README.md

 Why?
 Especially when R (with dplyr extensions) is clearly superior to python as a language*per se*, and when the RStudio IDE is superb.
 Well, python has 3 advantages for complex code, which this repo is becoming:

  1. **Unit testing.** Python has it, R doesn't--simple as that.
 I thought my photometry workflow might stay simple enough to do without this.
 Ha.
-And now I can have real
+Now I can have real confidence in at least the low-level methods and functions.
  2. **Object-orientation / real classes**: Python does have some real stupidities in its design--lack of private variables being first among them.
 You might as well build your home in the middle of a freeway and let everyone drive through at full speed.
 But if one must live with python's baby-talk mentality, at least classes lend some separation and focus of attention.
  3. **Execution speed**: Not the most important, but nice to have.
 R is blindingly fast for what it's designed for, but sometimes pretty slow for general programming.

-That out of the way...I'll be opening up an early draft of the python code, repo 'photrix', June 2017.
+That out of the way...June 2017.
+I'll make public (here) an early draft of the python code, repo 'photrix'.

 ## My workflow
 Wow, could it be a year since I last updated this README?
 Yes, almost to the day.
 For an overview, you might want to look at the poster PDF in this repository.